 Jay lives in Encino, California, and is married to Laura Lampert Sanderson.
 They have two children, Jonah and Isabelle.

-He previously served as the head of the Federation’s community relations and social services efforts, the Planning & Allocations Department and in its campaign department as Director of Business Divisions and New Business Initiatives.
+He previously served as the Chief Program Officer, overseeing the Federation’s programmatic and partnership activities in Los Angeles, Israel and internationally.
+He has also led the Federation’s community relations and social services teams, the Planning & Allocations Department, and he began his Federation career as Director of Business Divisions and New Business Initiatives.

 Before becoming a full-time Jewish community professional, Andrew practiced law at Manatt, Phelps, and Phillips and in the in-house department of SunAmerica Inc. At SunAmerica, he also was the Director of Public Affairs.
 Prior to law school Andrew participated in the Coro Fellowship Program, was a Legislative Fellow with the California State Assembly, and served as an assistant director in the Anti-Defamation League’s Los Angeles office.